Skip to content

 # Update and delete in the same batch

-product_to_update = await Product.objects.get(name__eq="Laptop Stand")
+product_to_update = await Product.documents.get(name__eq="Laptop Stand")

-product_to_delete = await Product.objects.get(name__eq="USB-C Hub")
+product_to_delete = await Product.documents.get(name__eq="USB-C Hub")

 async with atomic.batch():